Charité and Humboldt University, Berlin, Germany

 Microscope Systems: Bruker Corporation, Intellegent Imaging innovations, Scientifica, Sutter Instrument Company, Thorlabs, Inc

-Equipment: Andor Technology, Bitplane, Coherent, Inc, Conoptics, Crystalaser, Hamamatsu Photonics, Holoeye, Molecular Devices, Narishige International USA, Nikon Corporation, Photometrics, Thorlabs, Inc, Vidrio Technologies, LLC, World Precision Instruments
+Equipment: Andor Technology, Anysys Inc, Bitplane, Coherent, Inc, Conoptics, Crystalaser, Hamamatsu Photonics, Holoeye, Molecular Devices, Narishige International USA, Nikon Corporation, Photometrics, Thorlabs, Inc, Vidrio Technologies, LLC, World Precision Instruments

 Incubation: Okolab, Tokai Hit USA Inc